F5Networks/k8s-bigip-ctlr/docs/config_examples/multicluster/README.md

 ![architecture](images/haMultiCluster.png)

-Below is the sample Multi-Cluster Configs with HA in Extended Global ConfigMap.
+Below is the sample Multi-Cluster Configs with HA in Extended ConfigMap.
 ```
   extendedSpec: |
     mode: active-active       -----------------------------------|---->  HA Mode              |